 I recently bought my first pair of "serious" jeans.
 The reason I know this is because as I was standing at the register about to pay A LOT of money for them, a cool dude who was standing next to me at the register said, "Oh, you're going to like those."
 "Do you have a pair?"
 I asked him.
 "Nope," he said, "But you're going to like those."
-I felt like a first time drug buyer or as if I was buying a Ferrari, not a pair of jeans.
+I felt like a first time drug or Ferrari buyer, not a shopper for a new pair of pants.
 And then he said, "Don't wash them."

 "Don't wash them?"
 I asked, thinking he was joking.

 "Oh, you mean I should only dry clean them?"
 I tried again.

 "Nope." he repeated.
 "Never wash them.
 You'll ruin them."

 It was at that moment that the woman behind the register piped up and explained that they only "get really good" when they're not washed.
 In a pinch, she said, you can wash them in cold water inside out.

 And then she said, "But I freeze mine when they start to feel dirty."